Stephen A. Mitchell (psychologist)

-Stephen A. Mitchell (July 23, 1946 – December 21, 2000) was a clinical psychologist and psychoanalyst.
+Stephen A. Mitchell (July 23, 1946 – December 21, 2000) was an American clinical psychologist and psychoanalyst.
 His book with Jay Greenberg, Object Relations in Psychoanalytic Theory (1983), became a classic textbook in graduate schools and post-graduate institutions, providing a general overview and comparison of several psychoanalytic theories.
 He was considered a leader of relational psychoanalysis.
 Mitchell helped to create the Relational Track of the New York University Postdoctoral Program in Psychotherapy and Psychoanalysis.

 Biography

 Stephen A. Mitchell was born on July 23, 1946, in Manhattan to Stanley Mitchell, an accountant, and Lilian, a legal secretary.
 Mitchell grew up in Ridgefield and later Bergenfield, New Jersey.
 His brother, Richard, was born when Stephen was five.
 The family was "Jewish, secular, and very involved in political and intellectual issues".
 Mitchell would excel at school and later go to Horace Mann High School in New York City, where his peer and future friend Thomas Ogden also studied.

 Eventually, Mitchell entered Yale University and majored in an interdisciplinary honours program, "History: the Arts and Letters".
 He graduated summa cum laude, and subsequently trained as a clinical psychologist at the New York University doctoral program.
 He was trained as an analyst at the William Alanson White Institute from 1972 to 1977.
 His training analyst was Miltiades Zaphiropoulos.

 After a first brief marriage, Mitchell married Margaret Black in 1976, who had been his internship colleague at the New York State Psychiatric Institute.
 Together, they raised two daughters, Caitlin (b.
 1983) and Samantha (b.
 1986).

 Mitchell died of heart failure at his home in Manhattan on December 21, 2000.
 His final book, published posthumously and entitled Can Love Last?, was an application of relational theory to love relationships.